MakiSaine/vsftpd-backdoor-lab-2024/README.md

 ## Lessons Learned

 This lab gave me hands-on experience with a real vulnerability in a safe environment.
-I learned the importance of proper network segmentation, service hardening, and keeping software patched to prevent attackers from exploiting known backdoors.
+I reinforced the value of network segmentation, service hardening, and keeping software patched to prevent attackers from exploiting known backdoors.
+The step by step process also improved my documentation habits and evidence collection.

 ---